 In December 2017, an agreement was signed for Kosovo's participation in the EU programme for the Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME).
 Kosovo should begin developing measures to raise awareness among business parties and ensure their active participation in the programme.
+Kosovo during 2022 expects to join the Single Market programme where negotiations have begun between our institutions and the European Commission.

-The EC's Kosovo 2020 Report states that Kosovo remains moderately prepared in this area.
+EC's Kosovo 2021 Report states that Kosovo remains moderately prepared in this area.
 Some progress was made in further improving the business environment.
 There continues to be a need to further build up administrative capacity and to ensure stronger inter-ministerial coordination.
 The report underlines that the Kosovo Investment and Enterprise Support Agency (KIESA) needs to improve its support schemes and provision of advisory services to SMEs and an investor aftercare unit should be established.

-The Subcommittee on Trade is requested by the responsible authorities to approve and start implementing a strategy to support the business environment and industrial development in Kosovo, taking into account the comments provided by the EU on the draft PSDS in 2019.
+From the conclusions of the Subcommittee on Trade, is requested by the responsible authorities to approve and start implementing a strategy to support the business environment and industrial development in Kosovo, taking into account the comments provided by the EU on the draft PSDS in 2019.
 It is also stressed that the SBA working groups should be operationalized to implement the evaluation recommendations on SBA.
 Furthermore, it is required to prepare a programme to reduce the administrative burden that focuses on concrete measures to improve the business environment in the short and medium term, especially through increasing digitalization and simplification, merging and revoking licenses and permits.